codetryout/codetryout/README.md

 ### Hi there 👋
-🔭 I’m currently working on the project CodeTryout.com, you can see the libe project here, https://codetryout.com/ ...

-Thanks for visiting my GitHub profile
+🔭 I’m currently working on the project CodeTryout.com.
+You can see the live project here, https://codetryout.com/ Thanks for visiting my GitHub profile

 <!--